What Are The Best Listing Sites For Vacation Rental Owners?

 Small vacation rental sites you’ve never heard of.
 As a rent-by-owner, one of your primary goals is to keep things simple, and list your home on sites that will produce results.
 Quality absolutely trumps quantity in this space.
 Imagine it: Every time your home books, you’ll need to update your calendar on every site on which your home is listed, or risk a double booking and in some cases, a drop in rankings or other forms of penalization.
 Trying to stay on top of more than two or three listing sites means more headaches, and much more of your life spent trying to stay organized.

-If you’re already using a vacation rental manager to list your home, it may be worth checking in with them to determine if they’re advertising your home in all the right places, and all the right ways.
+If you’re already using a vacation rental manager to list your home, it may be worth checking in with them to determine if they’re advertising your home on all the best rental listing sites, and in all the right ways.
 This also applies if you're currently in the process of looking for or switching vacation rental managers.
 (If this is you, make sure to read through our post on the 10 questions you should ask before choosing a vacation rental manager.)
 We've categorized property managers into these simple tiers:

 Bad.
 Your property manager is only listing your home on one of the above-mentioned sites, and you’re missing out on substantially higher bookings.
 This is a clear sign it’s time to switch property managers.

 Mediocre.
 Your property manager is doing exactly what you could be doing as a rent-by-owner (outlined above), but at least saving you the time and energy.

 Good: Your property manager lists your home on all the sites listed above and more, and also features your home on their own website.
 These property managers are typically smaller, and will build their search pages with a proprietary management software that streamlines the entire process.
 However, if the company is too small, the aesthetic and user experience of the website could be lacking.
 This can be off-putting for guests, especially those looking for luxury accommodation.

 If you’re curious where your current property manager stands, try asking them a simple question:

 "Can you tell me where your bookings come from?"